GalSim-developers/GalSim/README.md

 ---------------------

 There are a number of scripts in `examples/` that demonstrate how the code can be used.
-These are called `demo1.py`-`demo11.py`, and can be run either using (e.g.) `python demo1.py` while sitting in `examples/`, or by doing `scons examples` and then using the executable `bin/demo1`.
-A completely parallel sequence of configuration scripts, `demo1.yaml`-`demo11.yaml`, demonstrates how to make the same set of simulations using config scripts that can be input to `bin/galsim_yaml`.
+These are called `demo1.py`-`demo10.py`, and can be run either using (e.g.) `python demo1.py` while sitting in `examples/`, or by doing `scons examples` and then using the executable `bin/demo1`.
+A completely parallel sequence of configuration scripts, `demo1.yaml`-`demo10.yaml`, demonstrates how to make the same set of simulations using config scripts that can be input to `bin/galsim_yaml`.

+All demonstration scripts (including `bin/demo1`, etc) are meant to be run within the `examples/` directory.
+The demos can be run in a different directory, but then the demo script will not be able to find the required files or directories.

 As the project develops through further versions, and adds further capabilities to the software, more demo scripts will be added to `examples/` to illustrate what GalSim can do.